inf380p/fall2021/_posts/elliott/2020-08-26-python-basics.md

 * Sign up for Github
 * * Make your first post to our github blog
 * Go over some Github basics
-* (hopefully) start your second post to our Github blog.
+* (hopefully) start your second post to our Github blog, with some initial reflections.
 You'll have the weekend to finish this for if you need it.

 Complete these by the beginning of next class:

+* Submit your first reflective post (on Github) about the experience of the class and exercises so far (if you don't finish in class)
 * Read Why Python
 * Read about Variables
 * Watch Chapter 1 of "Python Game Development for Beginners" by yours truly (free)
 * Make some basic Python Programs with Chapter 2 extercises
-* Turtlehack!
-* Submit your first reflective post (on Github) about the experience of the class and exercises so far

 Later in the semester you'll need full access to "Python Game Development for Beginners".
 I suggest a subscription to [Safari Books Online](http://www.safaribooksonline.com).
 This will also give you access to a wide range of other tech resources for this class and beyond.
 PSA: Safari offers a 10 day free trial.
 But there are plenty of options for access.